toulbar2/toulbar2/docs/source/formats/cfnformat.rst

 Global cost functions using a dedicated propagator:

-  - :code:`"cfnconstraint"` with parameters :code:`cfn: cost-function-network lb: cost ub: cost duplicatehard: value strongduality: value` to express a hard global constraint on the cost of an input weighted constraint satisfaction problem such that its valid solutions must have a cost value in [lb,ub[.
+  - :code:`"cfnconstraint"` with parameters :code:`cfn: cost-function-network lb: cost ub: cost duplicatehard: value strongduality: value` to express a hard global constraint on the cost of an input weighted constraint satisfaction problem in cfn format such that its valid solutions must have a cost value in [lb,ub[.

     - :code:`"duplicateHard"` (0|1): if true then it assumes any forbidden tuple in the original input problem is also forbidden by another constraint in the main model (you must duplicate any hard constraints in your input model into the main model).